Paid Facebook Groups? How It Works & How To Start One

 To set up a paid Facebook group, you’ll need to create one the usual way on the social media site.
 But first, come up with the group’s name, niche, and what you want to happen in your group.

-Once you’ve got your group name, you can go ahead and set up it up.
+Once you’ve got your group name, you can go ahead and set it up.

-When creating your group, you can also invite early adapters, partners, or your teammates.
+When creating your group, you can also invite early adopters, partners, or teammates.

 Add Admission Questions